Topic:

 If you want to hire someone who is well suited to the requirements and responsibilities of the job, you must make sure these are clearly defined.
 Start by writing a very specific job description.

-Your job description should include:
+Your job descriptions should include:

 • A very clear explanation of the job duties, including all major areas of responsibility and what the successful applicant will need to be able to accomplish to be successful in this role